 We learned lessons from these similar smart grid implementations, and crafted our roadmap for designing and implementing a smart grid and choosing the smart grid solutions that drive the most benefit for our customers.

+Adopting Proven, Safe, Secure, and Reliable Technology

 Adopting smart grid technologies when they are more mature enabled us to investigate and address the central concerns surrounding this technology, and to conclude that smart grid technology is safe, secure, and reliable.

 One concern raised in relation to other smart grid implementations involves the safety of radio frequencies generated by smart grid devices.
-Numerous studies have addressed this issuefound radio frequency exposure levels to be well below limits set by the Federal Communications Commission (FCC).
+Numerous studies have addressed this issue.
+A study conducted by EPRI— Radio-Frequency Exposure Levels from Smart Meters: A Case Study of One Model—found radio frequency exposure levels to be well below limits set by the Federal Communications Commission (FCC).
 Moreover, these radio frequencies from smart meters are lower than those generated by common devices (such as mobile phones and microwave ovens).
+The smart grid communications network is safe.

-One of the fundamental cyber security considerations from the implementation of smart grid systems is that in order to derive the additional customer and system benefits, more types of data and more robust data flows are required across the enterprise.
-These new data types and new data connections in turn can tend to blur the traditional bright line distinction between business systems and control systems.
-For example, in the past residential electric meters were purely a customer interconnection point and a device for recording electric consumption.
-In a Smart Grid environment, the residential meter retains that role, but can also become a tool used to better manage the grid itself, detecting line voltage and systems outages in a far more proactive manner than in the past.
-In a sense this Smart Grid to cyber security implication is summarized as follows:
+One of the fundamental cyber security considerations is that, to derive additional customer and system benefits, more types of data and more robust data flows are required across the electric grid.
+These new data types and new data connections, in turn, can tend to blur the traditional bright line distinction between business systems and control systems.
+For example, residential electric meters are purely an interconnection point and a device for recording electric consumption.
+In a smart grid environment, the residential meter retains that role, but can also better manage the grid itself, detecting line voltage and systems outages, far more proactively than in the past.
+In a sense, the implications of smart grid to cyber security can be summarized as follows:

-Smart Grid capabilities more data flows more cyber security controls.
+Smart grid capabilities more data flows more cyber security controls.

 The network infrastructure that delivers data to and from customers employs a variety of technologies to securely communicate sensitive, mission-critical information.
 The smart grid platform employs a layered defense-in-depth approach to data encryption and network security—including multiple checks, and limits and restrictions to network access.
+As with other complex data networks, we are not impervious to attack or compromise.
+As a result, we implement perimeter defense systems and additional security measures intended to make our systems more intrusion tolerant.
+Being ‘intrusion tolerant’ assumes some level of cyber intrusion can happen, and thus takes actions to decrease (but not eliminate) the impact of such a compromise.
+This type of cyber-security system are designed consistent with NERC recommendations (in their document Reliability Considerations from the Integration of Smart Grid).
+The systems are implemented in a way intended to protect the network against cyber-attacks and enhance protection of both customer-specific and system-wide data.

 Smart grid technology has proven to have a greater than 99% reliability factor for the availability of back office system and the performance of reading and registering meter readings.

-Nonetheless, we expect that some of our customers will still have concerns about smart meters and the use of other smart grid devices.
-As such, we plan to offer a deferral option during the Initial Phase and an opt-out program during full implementation for customers who prefer not to take part in smart grid.
+Nonetheless, we expect some customers to still have concerns about smart meters and the use of other smart grid devices.
+As such, we offered a deferral option during our Demonstration Project; and we offer an opt-out program for customers who prefer not to take part when we are fully implementing smart grid.

 Selecting a Strategic Partnership